skip to content

 Annual Registration Renewal

-Each year, physicians are required to renew their registration with CPSO.
+Each year, registrants are required to submit their renewal application.

 Log in to your Portal account and complete your annual registration renewal survey by clicking “Registration Renewal” in the Portal dashboard.

-The deadline for submitting your completed renewal survey and annual fee is June 2, 2025.
-There will be a late penalty fee for any fees received after June 2.
+The deadline for submitting your completed renewal survey and annual fee is June 1, 2026.
+There will be a late penalty fee for any fees received after June 1, 2026 deadline.

-Physicians who have not submitted a completed renewal survey and registration fee by June 2, 2025 will receive a notice of intention to suspend their certificate of registration 60 days after the renewal deadline.
+Registrants who have not submitted a completed renewal survey and registration fee by June 1, 2026 will receive a notice of intention to suspend their certificate of registration 60 days after the renewal deadline.

-This information is for physicians with one of the following certificates of registration:
+This information is for registrants with one of the following certificates of registration:

 Registration

-Every registrant is responsible for ensuring CPSO has a current mailing and email address.
-Any changes must be updated in your online profile within 30 days.
+Every registrant is responsible for ensuring CPSO has a current mailing and email address and updating your online profile with any changes within 30 days.
 Log in to the Portal to update your information.

 Annual Registration Fee

-The 2025 annual registration fee is $1,725.
-This is the seventh consecutive year we have not raised fees and instead have been able to accommodate inflationary increases through internal efficiencies, including the removal of various administrative service fees.
+For the eighth consecutive year, we have not raised fees and instead have been able to accommodate inflationary increases through internal efficiencies, including the removal of various administrative service fees.
 Ontario’s fees remain among the lowest in Canada.

 Suspension